Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Numerical Experiments

-We further investigate the application of Sketched EI method to network adaptation~\citep{networkadaptation} (also known as test time training) task, which involves adjusting a pre-trained model to accommodate variations in new data or tasks.
-Specifically, we applied the model pre-trained~\footnote{\url{https://drive.google.com/drive/folders/1Io0quD-RvoVNkCmE36aQYpoouEAEP5pF}} using the first 90 samples of \textit{CT 100} dataset to reconstruct an unseen CT image (index 95 sample in \textit{CT 100} dataset) using only noisy measurement with a known Gaussian noise level of 0.1, with the experimental results presented in top row of Figure~\ref{fig:NA-EI-DIP}.
-The visualized results of the network adaptation experiments demonstrate that the sketched EI method achieves comparable reconstruction performance compared to the standard EI method without sketching, while reaching superior reconstructions compared to their counterparts without network adaptation.
+We further investigate the application of the Sketched-EI method to the Test-Time training task~\cite{darestani2022test}, which involves adjusting a pretrained model to accommodate variations in new data or tasks.
+Specifically, we applied the model pre-trained~\footnote{\url{https://drive.google.com/drive/folders/1Io0quD-RvoVNkCmE36aQYpoouEAEP5pF}} using the first 90 samples' measurements of \textit{CT 100} dataset to reconstruct an unseen CT image (index 95 sample in \textit{CT 100} dataset) using only noisy measurement with a known Gaussian noise level of 0.1 (domain shift), with the experimental results presented in the top row of Figure~\ref{fig:NA-EI-DIP}.
+The visualized results of the Test Time Training (TTT-EI) demonstrate that the sketched EI method achieves a comparable reconstruction performance compared to the standard EI method without sketching, while reaching superior reconstructions compared to their counterparts, which were training from scratch.